 The grace period does not always start once you graduate.
 The general rule is that your studies should not fall below half-time.
 Otherwise, the student loan grace period will begin.
 In case of graduation or you voluntarily enroll less than half-time, the grace period might start.
 Similarly, if you withdraw from studying, the same can happen.

-However, if you decide to again enroll at least half-time before the grace period ends, you will qualify for non-repayment (as you study).
+However, if you decide to enroll at least half-time before the grace period ends again, you will qualify for non-repayment (as you study).
 Later, when you graduate, your grace period will still be six months, as initially planned.
 In other words, wasting some months of your 6-month grace period will not be a problem, and you will get the entire length of this period after graduation.

 Factors Affecting Grace Period